Finalizing

 In this final module, you learned how to:

-There is more that ValidMind can do to help you validate models, from using your own template to code samples you can adapt for your own use case:
+There is more that ValidMind can do to help you validate records, from using your own template to code samples you can adapt for your own use case: